gethera678/wp-doneren-met-mollie/readme.txt

 1. You can also use the optional shortcode [doneren_met_mollie_total] to show the total raised money

 == Changelog ==

+= 2.9.4 - 06/04/2022 =
+* Fixed bug where all donations were marked as recurring
+* If subscription is already cancelled at Mollie, the plugin will now update the status when you are trying to cancel it

 = 2.9.3 - 08/12/2021 =
 * Also creating customers/donors for one-time payments